Addressing issues in defining the Love numbers for black holes: Tidal response of a Schwarzschild black hole

 Note that each of these quantities is proportional to $M\omega$, which is assumed to be small, in our calculations.
-It is also worth emphasizing that each of these terms, namely, $Q_{1}$, $Q_{2}$, and $Q_{3}$, are absent in the corresponding expression of the Weyl scalar $\psi_{4}$ in \cite{Chia:2020yla} and, thus, it is expected that the tidal response function derived here will be different.
-In particular, it will be interesting if the modified tidal response function predicts a non-zero tidal Love number for the Schwarzschild black hole.
+It is also worth emphasizing that each of these terms---namely, $Q_{1}$, $Q_{2}$, and $Q_{3}$---are absent in the corresponding expression of the Weyl scalar $\psi_{4}$ in \cite{Chia:2020yla}, and thus, it is expected that the tidal response function derived here will be different.
+In particular, it will be interesting if the modified tidal response function predicts nonzero tidal Love numbers for the Schwarzschild black hole.

-The determination of the tidal response of the Schwarzschild black hole to an external tidal field can be obtained by considering the large $r$ limit of the perturbed Weyl scalar $\psi_{4}$.
-Using the asymptotic expansion of the hypergeometric function, \ref{weyl_radial_Sch} yields,
+The determination of the tidal response of the Schwarzschild black hole to an external tidal field can be obtained by considering the large-$r$ limit of the perturbed Weyl scalar $\psi_{4}$.
+Using the asymptotic expansion of the hypergeometric function, \ref{weyl_radial_Sch} yields

-Thus, the large distance behavior of the perturbed Weyl scalar involves a growing term, as well as a decaying term.
-The tidal response function can be read off from the coefficient of the decaying term, which behaves as $z^{-1-2l}$.
-Therefore, from \ref{asymp_sch_weyl} it follows that the response function of the Schwarzschild black hole under an external tidal field is
+Since $Q_1$, $Q_2$, and $Q_3$ are small under the approximations for which the above computation holds, we can directly compare the above expression for $\psi_{4}$ with that in \ref{intermediate_psi4}.
+This yields the following response function for a Schwarzschild black hole under the influence of an external tidal field:

 Note that, on ignoring the quantities $Q_{1}$ and $Q_{2}$, the tidal response function, as given above, reduces to the one derived in \cite{Chia:2020yla}, as expected.
-Thus indeed the response function gets modified on the inclusion of all the terms of $\mathcal{O}(M\omega)$.
-This can be observed more explicitly by expanding out these Gamma functions to leading order in $M\omega$, and keeping in mind that for gravitational perturbations $l\in\mathbb{L}=\mathbb{Z}^+\backslash\{1\}$, yielding (for detailed calculation, see \ref{app_B})
+Thus, indeed, the response function gets modified on the inclusion of all the terms of $\mathcal{O}(M\omega)$.
+This can be observed more explicitly by expanding out these gamma functions to leading order in $M\omega$, and keeping in mind that for gravitational perturbations $l\in\mathbb{L}=\mathbb{Z}^+\backslash\{1\}$, yielding (for detailed calculation, see \ref{app_B})

-For Schwarzschild black hole, it follows that $P_{+}=-2M\omega$ and from \ref{Q_exp} the difference $Q_{2}-Q_{1}$ becomes, $iP_{+}\{12/(2l+1)\}$.
-Therefore, the tidal response function for the Schwarzschild black hole can be re-expressed as,
+For a Schwarzschild black hole, it follows that $P_{+}=-2M\omega$, and from \ref{Q_exp}, the difference $Q_{2}-Q_{1}$ becomes $-2iM\omega\{12/(2l+1)\}$.
+Therefore, the tidal response function for the Schwarzschild black hole can be reexpressed as